CoinScorer/CoinScorer/README.md

 - Visual charts showing all alerts, entered trades, complex scanner rules, etc.
 - Graphical trading in charts.
 Entering complex trades with few clicks, fast buy/sell with one click, etc.

+**Supported exchanges**
+- Currently only Binance SPOT trading is supported

 Application is available for all platforms - Windows, OSX, and Linux.
 Application is free for use during the alpha and beta periods.

 This repository contains application bug-tracking and application releases for download.